mrdvds/MrDvds-E2s-Dupes/README.md

-  Welcome to mr.dvd-s-E2s-and-Dupes
+  Welcome to MrDvds E2s & Dupes!
- # Dupes files go's in your SteamLidrary/steamapps/common/GarrysMod/garrysmod/data/advdupe2 #
-#  E2s files go's in your SteamLidrary/steamapps/common/GarrysMod/garrysmod/data/expression2 #
+ Dupes files go's in your SteamLidrary/steamapps/common/GarrysMod/garrysmod/data/advdupe2 E2s files go's in your SteamLidrary/steamapps/common/GarrysMod/garrysmod/data/expression2
-# Mostly The E2s Are Made By me and Some Are Edited By Me Crediteds To All
+# Mostly the E2s are made by me, and some are edited By Me!
+Credit to all!